coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/ai_security_overview.md

 The combination of likelihood and impact assessments forms the basis for prioritizing risks and informs the development of Risk Treatment decisions.
 Commonly organizations use a risk heat map to visually categorize risks by impact and likelihood.
 This approach facilitates risk communication and  decision-making.
 It allows the management to focus on risks with highest severity (high likelihood and high impact).

 ### 3. リスク処置
-Risk treatment is about deciding what to do with the risks.
-It involves selecting and implementing measures to mitigate, transfer, avoid, or accept cybersecurity risks associated with AI systems.
+Risk treatment is about deciding what to do with the risks: transfer, avoid, accept, or mitigate.
+Mitigation involves selecting and implementing controls.
 This process is critical due to the unique vulnerabilities and threats related to AI systems such as  data poisoning, model theft, and adversarial attacks.
 Effective risk treatment is essential to robust, reliable, and trustworthy AI.

 Risk Treatment options are:
   1. **Mitigation**: Implementing controls to reduce the likelihood or impact of a risk.
 This is often the most common approach for managing AI cybersecurity risks.
 See the many controls in this resource and the 'Select controls' subsection below.